Unity-Technologies/ml-agents/gym-unity/README.md

 Replace `unity` in `import dopamine.unity.run_experiment` with the folder you copied your `run_experiment.py` and `trainer.py` files to.
 If you directly modified the existing files, then use `atari` here.

-`Runner.game_name` can be set to any desired name.

 ### Starting a Run